John Ellis (executioner): Resignation and death

 Ellis resigned from his post in March 1924.
 Whether this was due to his experiences at the Thompson hanging is open to dispute, especially since he performed 11 more executions (among which was one of another woman) before he withdrew.
 Ellis took to drinking heavily, and attempted suicide in 1924 by shooting himself in the jaw.

 Suicide was at that time a criminal offence, and Ellis was charged and bound over for 12 months at Rochdale Magistrates Court.

 Eight years later, in September 1932, after another bout of heavy drinking, Ellis died by suicide, cutting his throat with a razor.

 Controversy

-Ells's relations with his fellow executioners were strained.
+Ellis' relations with his fellow executioners were strained.
 Henry Pierrepoint was struck off the list of executioners following a complaint by Ellis.
 Pierrepoint, arriving at Chelmsford prison slightly intoxicated on 13 July 1910, had started a row, and would have attacked Ellis, had not warders intervened.
 Pierrepoint's brother Thomas, also an executioner, is reported to have said that "it was impossible to work with" Ellis.

 Ellis appeared as an executioner in the play The Life and Adventures of Charles Peace, which opened in Gravesend in December, 1927.
 This attracted a degree of controversy as some considered his participation inappropriate.
 Attendances dwindled and after the production closed, Ellis used the scaffold as part of his tours.